spacetelescope/slitlessutils/docs/regions.rst

 	:align: center
 	:alt: Spectral order colors

-	The colors used for spectral orders.
+	The colors used for spectral orders (indicated as text labels).
 The bold/pastel colors refer to positive/negative orders, respectively.
 The zeroth order will be illustrated as white.